Leveraging Technology to Simplify the Back-End and Improve the Front-End

 The expectations on colleges and universities today are different than they used to be.
 Traditionally, postsecondary institutions were responsible for ensuring programming was high quality.
 Eventually, there were expectations for greater flexibility.
 Then, for new modalities.
 Then, for specific outcomes.
 Today, postsecondary institutions—and especially divisions that serve non-traditional students—must meet all these expectations while also delivering a customer experience that matches what individuals are used to receiving from companies like Amazon.

-Bringing in technological tools and systems to address this gap is becoming increasingly common and, at UC Berkeley Extension (UCBX), they turned to the Destiny One Customer Lifecycle Management (CLM) system.
+Bringing in technological tools and systems to address this gap is becoming increasingly common and, at UC Berkeley Extension (UCBX), they turned to the Destiny One Student Lifecycle Management (SLM) system.
 In this interview, Patty Maciel, Rebecca Roos and Robin Sease discuss the impact Destiny One has had on operations, staff workloads and the student experience at UCBX.

-The EvoLLLution (Evo): How is the new CLM impacting the management structure of UCBX?
+The EvoLLLution (Evo): How is the new SLM impacting the management structure of UCBX?

 Rebecca Roos (RR): I was a program coordinator at the time that we started using Destiny One so I was pretty heavily impacted by that change.
 Destiny One shifted the whole course- and term-planning process.
 The system we were using was really outdated, and Destiny One gave us a lot more options.